-The service provider shall have a verified website address.
+The consumer facing service provider shall have a verified website address.
 The website shall include:

 - Hours of operation

-- Addresses, all locations listed
+- Physical addresses for all locations listed

 - Phone number(s)

-- Contact form
+- Contact form and/or email address

-- Email address

 - Terms and conditions for customer service

-- Scheduling functionality (required for Remote Technician Organizations)

-- Pictures of vehicles and technicians (required for Remote Technician Organizations)

-All social media sites, as well as search engine listing, shall be up-to-date with hours of operation, addresses/operating locations and phone number(s).
+All social media sites, as well as search engine listings, shall be up-to-date with posted hours of operation, addresses of operating locations and phone number(s).
 Postings shall be business-related and shall not contain personal content.